chathuralakmal/AndroidImagePopup/README.md

 # Android Image Popup [![](https://jitpack.io/v/chathuralakmal/AndroidImagePopup.svg)](https://jitpack.io/#chathuralakmal/AndroidImagePopup)

-Show android image as a simple popup when click on a button or as you want.
-Simply set the image as drawable to the method and thats it!!!.
+Show image as a popup on a click event or any event.
+Simply set the image as drawable and thats it!!!.
 And also you can set width, height & background color as you want.

 # Preview